pritamdalal/p4dsf/README.md

 # Python for Data Analysis in Finance
-This repository contains the source of the book *Python for Data Analysis in Finance*.
+This repository contains the source of the book *Python for Data Science in Finance*.
 The book is built using Quarto.